CQDX/visi-genie-4d-systems-async/README.md

 that occur when user touches an object on the display.

 The switch statement shown below is for demo purposes only!
-Instead, you need to customize the *OnReportEventMessageReceived* method per the project's Workshop 4 requirements.
+Instead, you need to customize the *Handler* method per project Workshop 4 requirements.

 ```C#
 using System.Threading.Tasks;